MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

     - **Purchase now**: The app offers a SaaS subscription and is available to purchase.
     - **Purchased**: The app offers a SaaS subscription and you've purchased licenses for it.
     - **- -**: The app doesn't offer a SaaS subscription.
 3. When you find the app, click **Purchase now** to go to the **Plans and pricing** tab of the app details page.
-Review the plans and pricing information.
+Review the plans and pricing information for the app.
 If you need more information, click the **learn more** link to go to the app's page in [AppSource](https://appsource.microsoft.com/).
 4. To select a plan, click **Purchase now**.
 5. Choose the plan that you want.
 By default, the plan that's displayed on this page is the first plan that's listed on the **Plans and pricing** tab.
 If the app offers more than one plan, click **Change** to see the list of available plans.
 6. Enter the number of seats that you want to buy.